Frequently Asked Questions

 Does my child have to be toilet trained?
 While not being toilet trained by the age of three is developmentally appropriate, Noah’s Ark Preschool’s facility does not have a diaper-changing station and requires children to be toilet trained to function in our program.
 Exceptions may be made in cases where a child has a medical condition or special needs as defined by his/her IEP.

 Is there religious instruction within the school day?
 Yes, Noah’s Ark Preschool is a non-denominational Christian Preschool.
 The children and teachers pray together multiple times per class, and the pastor visits 1-2 times per month to share Bible stories and Christian messages.
-The 4 & 5 year-olds have a unit on Bible stories on Mondays throughout the first semester.
+The 4 & 5 year-olds have a unit on Bible stories on Mondays.
+Other religious instruction is embedded within the curriculum.

 Will my child be accepted into Noah's Ark Preschool if we have a non-traditional family?
 Yes, Noah’s Ark Preschool admits children of any race, color, religion, nationality, ethnic origin, and family structure to all rights, privileges, programs, and activities generally accorded or made available to the children in the preschool.